 - 3.15 The Practice Guidance suggests establishing the housing potential for sites by using existing or emerging local plan policies.
-As no density policies exist in the Stafford Borough Local Plan 2001, adopted in October 1998, national policy has been applied.
-Planning Policy Statement 3: Housing (2006) states that whilst Local Planning Authorities may set a range of densities in local planning documents, 30 dwellings per hectare (net) should be used as a national indicative minimum to guide local development and decision making.
-Therefore for sites outside of Residential Development Boundaries a net density of 30 dwellings per hectare has been applied (2). - 3.16 For sites within Residential Development Boundaries of the Stafford Borough Local Plan local judgements on site densities have been applied using the criteria set out previously in terms of site visits including existing character, physical constraints and similar completed housing schemes in the area.
+No density policies exist in the Stafford Borough Local Plan 2001, adopted in October 1998.
+Planning Policy Statement 3: Housing (2006) stated that whilst Local Planning Authorities may set a range of densities in local planning documents, 30 dwellings per hectare (net) should be used as a national indicative minimum to guide local development and decision making.
+For sites outside of Residential Development Boundaries a net density of 30 dwellings per hectare has continued to be applied throughout the assessment (2). - 3.16 For sites within Residential Development Boundaries of the Stafford Borough Local Plan local judgements on site densities have been applied using the criteria set out previously in terms of site visits including existing character, physical constraints and similar completed housing schemes in the area.